senior-design-21-22/gama/README.md

   4. Run jupyter by typing ```jupyter-lab``` in the terminal while in the directory of the repo
   5. If jupyter notebook doesn't open, you may need to open up a url gave by the terminal in a browser of your choice.

-## To Install C++ Kernals Locally for Developers:
+## To Install C++ Kernels Locally for Developers:
-Note: At time of making the Xeus-Cling kernal does not support MacOS.
+Note: At time of making the Xeus-Cling kernel does not support MacOS.

 Steps to Install:
   1. Install Miniconda, current version can be found at